Read my story to learn how to prevent and recover from Burnout

 And fast-forward another three months, I start shaking on the stairs into work and subsequently collapse.
 Here was the moment the body said “stop, no more”; no longer trusting me to do the right thing it had taken matters into its own hands.

-Even when signed off, I was flooded by anxiety whenever I thought about or went near the workplace.
-Apparently this is due to stress hormones impacting the brain, in this case increasing the size of the amygdala.
-This anxiety only stopped after three months away.
+Even when signed off, I was filled with anxiety whenever I thought about or went near the workplace.
+This only stopped after three months away.

 18 months on my mental functioning is still not what it once was.

-According to doctors, my prefrontal cortex (the thinking part of the brain) thinned because stress hormones, glucocorticoids, impact the formation of new neurons in the brain (Briones and Gould, 2019).
+According to doctors, my prefrontal cortex (the thinking part of the brain) thinned because stress hormones, glucocorticoids, impact the formation of new neurons in the brain (4,5).